The Photographer’s Guide To Mexico City

 For the past 4 years, I’ve been sharing my street photography on Instagram and I just finished a short documentary on how to navigate Mexico City as a photographer – especially aimed at foreigners visiting Mexico.

-Watch the photographers guide to Mexico City
+Watch the photographer’s guide to Mexico City

-Is Mexico City Safe for photographers?
+Is Mexico City Safe as a photographer?

 Mexico doesn’t have the best reputation in the world when it comes to safety – but it’s a bit country, and Mexico City is a huge city, so it’s difficult to talk in general, when speaking about anything related to Mexico or Mexico City.